open-thoughts/open-thoughts/open_thoughts/README.md

 ## Combine and verify

-After running the above without `--dry-run`, you can combine the datasets and verify them using:
+After running the above, you can combine the datasets and run verification using:

 ```
-python open_thoughts/mix.py
+python open_thoughts/mix.py --dry-run
 ```